rpatel26/Hopfiled_Game/README.md

 Program supports commandline interface which allows to run with variable number of row and columns and the visiting order for the hopfiled algorithm.

 ```
 -h, --help	show this help message and exit
 -r ROW, --row ROW 	Number of rows for the pattern engine (int)
 -c COL, --col COL 	Number of columns for the pattern engine (int)
 -o [ORDER [ORDER ...]], --order [ORDER [ORDER ...]]
 	List specifying visiting order of each node
 ```

+By default, the pattern engine contains 3 rows and 3 columns with lexicographical ordering.

 ## Future Imporovements